gkwarner/bsc-phase-two-project/README.md

 ## Conclusion

 Our model preforms well in prices from 385000-535000 dollars but has high error with prices from 77999-322000 and 645000-7700000 dollars.  sqft_living, bedrooms, and grade are have high correlations with price.
+To get to this model from previous models we removed the sqft_living15 and sqft_above in order to make the model less overfit.
+We also cleaned the data by converting data types to integers, removing null values, removing 0's, and removing the data from price that is over 2 standard deviations away from the mean.
+These were done to get the lowest error and the least differnce between the test error and training error.